kirtangajjar/ci-orb/README.md

 ### Setup
 1. Create your site.
-3. Copy and Save all data in you `wp-config.php`.
+2. Copy and Save all data in your `wp-config.php`.
 3. Delete all content inside `wp-content`.
 4. Create a `.env` file you can use `.env.example` inside `.circleci` to start with.
 5. Update `.env` with all necessary details.